-Ski apartments for sale in France come in all shapes and sizes.
-From small studios and one-bed residences, perfect for short ski breaks, to large family-sized ski apartments, there is something to suit almost every need, budget and taste.
+Ski apartments come in all shapes and sizes.
+From small studios and one-bedroom residences, perfect for short ski breaks, to large family-sized ski apartments, there is something to suit almost every need, budget and taste.

-The continued development of summer facilities and activities also means that owning a ski apartment in some resorts provides a true year-round destination for embracing the mountain lifestyle.
-Resorts like Chamonix, Les Gets and Val d’Isère are amongst the best for summer activities and events.
+The continued development of summer facilities and activities also means that owning a ski apartment in some resorts provides a truly year-round destination for embracing the mountain lifestyle.

-If you do decide to rent out your apartment, you must take some time to consider the layout and interior design.
-For example, additional sleeping spaces in the form of a bunk bedroom or a coin montagne can encourage family rentals and choosing two single beds which may be merged into a double bed will offer more flexibility for guests.
+If you do decide to rent out your property, you must take some time to consider the layout and interior design.
+For example, additional sleeping spaces in the form of a bunk bedroom can encourage family rentals and choosing two single beds which may be merged into a double bed will offer more flexibility for guests.
 When decorating your property, it is key that you balance aesthetics and practicality.
 Though carpet may offer extra comfort in the bedrooms, wooden flooring in the entrance halls is a more practical choice in the long run as carpet can become quickly compromised by ski boots!
-For more tips on how to prepare your ski apartment for rentals, take a look at our in-depth guide on renting out ski apartments in France.
+For more tips on how to prepare your property for rentals, take a look at our in-depth guide on renting out ski apartments.

-Whilst the winter months are the most popular time to visit the French Alps and therefore the best months for generating rental yields, the importance of summer tourism should not be overlooked.
-Many of the ski resorts offer fantastic activities for holidaymakers in the summer too such as outdoor sports like hiking and mountain biking as well as sporting events such as the MTB World Cup which is held in Les Gets.
-This means that it is possible to generate rental yields year-round.
-Despite the effects of COVID-19 on the tourism industry, many ski resorts in the French Alps had a very busy summer in 2020 with Les Carroz reporting occupancy rates as high as 70%.
+Whilst the winter months are the most popular time to visit the mountains and therefore the best months for generating rental yields, the importance of summer tourism should not be overlooked.
+Many of the resorts offer fantastic activities for holidaymakers in the summer too such as outdoor sports like hiking and mountain biking as well as sporting events.
+This means that it is possible to generate rental yields year-round in many resorts.

-With more than 17 years of experience helping clients invest across borders, we offer expert guidance on investing remotely as well as virtual tours and plot visits via video calling.
-Virtual viewings have been warmly received by our clients as many of them have visited the ski resorts before and this serves as a more time-efficient way to view the property.
-In addition, as many countries have travel restrictions in place at the moment, virtual tours allow investors to get a headstart on their property search so when they are able to come out to the French Alps they will already have a good idea of the project.
+With 18 years of experience helping clients invest across borders, we offer expert guidance on investing remotely as well as virtual tours and plot visits via video calling.
+Virtual viewings have been warmly received by our clients as many of them have visited the resorts before and this serves as a more time-efficient way to view the property.
+In addition, as many countries have travel restrictions in place at the moment, virtual tours allow investors to get a headstart on their property search so when they are able to come out and see the property, they will already have a good idea of the project.

 In addition, we can also have access to drone footage, CGIs and VRs to help you get a feel for the finished project and the surrounding environment.